Eric Maskin: Early life and education

 Maskin was born in New York City on December 12, 1950, into a Jewish family, and spent his youth in Alpine, New Jersey.
 He graduated from Tenafly High School in Tenafly, New Jersey, in 1968.
-In 1972, he graduated with A.B. in mathematics from Harvard College, the undergraduate liberal arts college of Harvard University.
+In 1972, he graduated with A.B. in mathematics from Harvard College.
 In 1974, he earned A.M. in applied mathematics and in 1976 earned a Ph.D. in applied mathematics, both at Harvard University.
-In 1975-76, he was a visiting student at Darwin College, Cambridge University.
+In 1975–76, he was a visiting student at Darwin College, Cambridge University.

 Career and topics

 In 1976, after earning his doctorate, Maskin became a research fellow at Jesus College, Cambridge University.
 In the following year, he joined the faculty at Massachusetts Institute of Technology.
 In 1985 he returned to Harvard as the Louis Berkman Professor of Economics, where he remained until 2000.
-That year, he moved to the Institute for Advanced Study in Princeton, New Jersey.
+In 1987, he was a visiting fellow at St John's College, Cambridge.
+During the 1990s he advised the Bank of Italy on the operation of its bond auctions.
+In 2000, he moved to the Institute for Advanced Study in Princeton, New Jersey.
 In addition to his position at the Princeton Institute, Maskin is the director of the Jerusalem Summer School in Economic Theory at The Institute for Advanced Studies at The Hebrew University of Jerusalem.
 In 2010, he was conferred an honorary doctoral degree in economics from The University of Cambodia.
 In 2011, Maskin returned to Harvard as the Adams University Professor and professor of economics and mathematics.

 Maskin has worked in diverse areas of economic theory, such as game theory, the economics of incentives, and contract theory.
 He is particularly known for his papers on mechanism design/implementation theory and dynamic games.
 With Jean Tirole, he advanced the concept of Markov perfect equilibrium.
 His research projects include comparing different electoral rules, examining the causes of inequality, and studying coalition formation.

 Maskin is a Fellow of the American Academy of Arts and Sciences, Econometric Society, and the European Economic Association, and a Corresponding Fellow of the British Academy.
 He was president of the Econometric Society in 2003.

 In 2014, Maskin was appointed as a visiting professor at Covenant University, Nigeria.

 In September 2017, Maskin received the title of HEC Paris Honoris Causa Professor.
 He also served on the Social Sciences jury for the Infosys Prize in 2018.

-Furthermore, he is the chairman of the board of trustees of the International Economics Olympiad.
+Furthermore, he is the chairman of the advisory board of the International Economics Olympiad.

+Political views

-Along with Ned Foley, he has proposed the use of Baldwin's voting method, under the name "Total Vote Runoff", as a way to fix problems with the instant-runoff method ("Ranked Choice Voting") in US jurisdictions that use it, ensuring majority support of the winner and electing more broadly-acceptable candidates.
+Along with Ned Foley, Maskin has proposed the use of Baldwin's voting method, under the name "Total Vote Runoff", as a way to fix problems with the instant-runoff method ("Ranked Choice Voting") in U.S. jurisdictions that use it, ensuring majority support of the winner and electing more broadly-acceptable candidates.

+In June 2024, 16 Nobel Prize in Economics laureates, including Maskin, signed an open letter arguing that Donald Trump’s fiscal and trade policies coupled with efforts to limit the Federal Reserve's independence would reignite inflation in the United States.